• Skip to primary navigation

 That's probably due to crema accounts such a large percentage of the coffee.

-So, if you'll be using the cup stored at room temperature, it will cool the liquid down even more quickly and you just can't expect a hot cup of joe in the dead of the winter.
+So, if you’ll be using the cup stored at room temperature, it will cool the liquid down even more quickly, and you just can’t expect a hot cup of joe in the dead of winter.

-I think that's the reason Nespresso upgraded the heating element in Evoluo to overcome the complaints by helping you brewing pipping hot cup of cappuccino, espresso, latte, americano and cold iced coffee in just a matter of 45 seconds.
+I think that’s the reason Nespresso upgraded the heating element in Evoluo to overcome the complaints by helping you brewing piping hot cup of cappuccino, espresso, latte, americano, and cold iced coffee in just a matter of 45 seconds.

 2. Price

-Both Nespresso VertuoLine and Evoluo comes with a pack of 12 pods so you'll have replenish your machine whenever you run out.
-Keep in mind, while one pod may cost you about $1.3 each, a multi-pack can cost you as much as $60 but it's still cheaper than the Starbucks.
+Both Nespresso VertuoLine and Evoluo come with a pack of 12 pods, so you’ll have to replenish your machine whenever you run out.
+Keep in mind, while one pod may cost you about $1.3 each, a multi-pack can cost you as much as $60, but it’s still cheaper than the Starbucks.

 After balancing both the machines, which one should you take your home?